tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **July 25th**
+Afternoon: Back after a couple of days off.
+Did some keyboard practice and some work on viewsheds, decided to just rewrite the Axes code myself, I think it's actually much simpler like this.
+Just got stuck on some trigonemtry for now.
+Also, yesterday somebody posted the Animated Cursors article on Hacker News and it got to the front page, with even more points than my first launch post!
+Realised though the Homebrew package hasn't been updating on releases, so need to fix that first today.
+Maybe I'll have a quick look at the cursor lag issue, it might be easy to sync PTY rendering with cursor rendering, which doesn't address any performance but it might be a quick win, and we can put it behind a config settings too.
+But mostly I'm excited to get on with viewsheds today.
+Tattoy TODOs:
+  * Add version to log startup line ✔️
+  * Look into why the frame rate setting isn't working ✔️
+  * Set base log level to warning when using `TATTOY_LOG` ✔️
+  * Config option to only render animated cursor when it moves a certain distance
+  * Config to sync PTY and cursor rendering.
+Evening: I did look into those last 2 points on the list but it's harder than I hoped.
+Preventing the cursor from animating when it only moves a short distance isn't 100% reliable, I think it's to do with not being able to rely on the shader frame updates avoiding the backlog.
+What if instead the check for cusor movemnt was made in the renderer thread?
+And the because the unreliability of that it gave me cold feet for being able to reliably know when a cursor animation starts.
+Also I still can't think of a way to anchore a PTY change with a cursor animation??

+📅 **July 24th** No stream
+📅 **July 25th** No stream

 📅 **July 23rd**
 Afternoon: First day trying to use my new Ferris Sweep keyboard full time.
 It's hard.
 Just these few sentences have taken me a minute!
 One step at a time.
 Before stream I message Rapheal, the creator of the Rio Terminal.
 And I left a message on the #wayland IRC channel asking for advice about creating a Wayland-like protocol for the terminal.
 For today I'm just going to slowly try to work on rewriting Total Viewsheds in Rust.
 Evening: Managed to get by with my keyboard, even though it's still really frustrating.
 Added the CPP tests the Rust file I ported yesterday, but there's one test (of 6) that doesn't pass and I spent a few hours pouring over each line to try to find a typo or something, but nothing.
 Them I started looking to see if I could just rewrite the code myself in more readable way.
 But I'm not sure I understand exactly what the code does.
 But if I can make the tests pass then that's all  that counts right?